The List Square Coloring Conjecture fails for bipartite planar graphs and their line graphs: Introduction

 \section{Introduction}

 In this article, all graphs are considered simple unless otherwise stated.
 Let $G$ be a graph.
 The vertex set and the edge set of $G$ are denoted by $V(G)$ and $E(G)$, respectively.
-The graph $G$ is said to be {\it $k$-colorable} if its vertices can be colored by $k$ colors such that adjacent vertices have different colors.
-The {\it chromatic number} $\chi(G)$ of $G$ is the minimum number of such integers $k$.
-The graph $G$ is said to be {\it $k$-choosable} if its vertices can be colored such that the color of every vertex $v$ lies in $L(v)$, where $L(v)$ is an arbitrary set of colors with size $k$.
-The {\it list chromatic number} $\chi_\ell(G)$ of $G$ is the minimum number of such integers $k$.
-A graph $G$ is called {\it chromatic-choosable}, if $\chi(G) = \chi_\ell(G) $.
-Motivated by a special graph introduced by Mirzakhani~\cite{Mirzakhani-1996}, we shall define the {\it Mirzakhani-chromatic number} $\chi_M(G)$ of a graph $G$ to be the minimum number $k$ (required colors) such that for every function $c_0:V(G)\rightarrow Z$, there is a coloring $c:V(G)\rightarrow \{1,\ldots, k\}$ in which for each vertex $v$, $c(v)\neq c_0(v)$.
-Obviously, $\chi(G)+1\le \chi_M(G) \le \chi_\ell(G)+1$.
-Our main graph examples in this paper satisfy the property $\chi_M(G) >\chi(G)+1$.
-A graph $G$ is called {\it claw-free}, if there is no triple of non-adjacent vertices having a common neighbour.
-For a graph $G$, the {\it line graph} $L(G)$ is a graph whose vertex set is $ E(G)$ and also two $e_1,e_2\in E(G)$ are adjacent in $L(G)$ if they have a common end in $G$.
+The graph $G$ is said to be {\bf $k$-colorable} if its vertices can be colored by $k$ colors such that adjacent vertices have different colors.
+The {\bf chromatic number} $\chi(G)$ of $G$ is the minimum number of such integers $k$.
+The graph $G$ is said to be {\bf $k$-choosable} if its vertices can be colored such that the color of every vertex $v$ lies in $L(v)$, where $L(v)$ is an arbitrary set of colors with size $k$.
+The {\bf list chromatic number} $\chi_\ell(G)$ of $G$ is the minimum number of such integers $k$.
+A graph $G$ is called {\bf chromatic-choosable}, if $\chi(G) = \chi_\ell(G) $.
+We say that a graph $G$ is {\bf $i$-strongly $k$-choosable} if its vertices can be colored such that the color of every vertex $v$ lies in $L(v)$, where $L(v)$ is an arbitrary set of colors with size $k$ and the union of all of them has size at most $k+i$.
+The {\bf $i$-strong list chromatic number} $\chi^i_\ell(G)$ of $G$ is the minimum number of such integers $k$.
+Note that every $i$-strongly $k$-choosable graph is also $i$-strongly $(k+1)$-choosable and $(i-1)$-strongly $k$-choosable, which means that $\chi(G) =\chi^0_\ell(G) \le \chi^1_\ell(G) \le \cdots \le \chi^\infty_\ell(G) =\chi_\ell(G)$.
+We will also show that $\chi^i_\ell(G) \le \chi^{i-1}_\ell(G)+\chi(G)-1$.
+We say that $G$ is {\bf $i$-strongly chromatic-choosable}, if $\chi (G) =\chi^i_\ell(G)$.
+Choosability with bounded number of used colors had been investigated in some papers; for example, see~\cite{Kang-2018, Kral-Sgall-2018}.
+A graph $G$ is called {\bf claw-free}, if there is no triple of non-adjacent vertices having a common neighbour.
+For a graph $G$, the {\bf line graph} $L(G)$ is a graph whose vertex set is $ E(G)$ and also two $e_1,e_2\in E(G)$ are adjacent in $L(G)$ if they have a common end in $G$.
 Note that line graphs are claw-free.
-The {\it total graph } $T(G)$ is a graph whose vertex set is $V(G)\cup E(G)$, and two $e_1,e_2\in E(G)$ are adjacent if they have a common end in $G$, two $v_1,v_2\in V(G)$ are adjacent if they are adjacent in $G$, and also $v\in E(G)$ and $e\in E(G)$ are adjacent if $e$ is incident with $v$ in $G$.
-For a positive integer $k$, the {\it $k$-th power} $G^k$ of a graph $G$ is a graph with the same vertex set and two vertices are adjacent if their distance in $G$ is at most $k$.
-For the special case $k=2$, the graph $G^2$ is called the {\it square} of $G$.
-We denote by $S(G)$ the subdivision graph of $G$ which can be obtained from it by inserting a new vertex on each edge.
+The {\bf total graph } $T(G)$ is a graph whose vertex set is $V(G)\cup E(G)$, and two $e_1,e_2\in E(G)$ are adjacent if they have a common end in $G$, two $v_1,v_2\in V(G)$ are adjacent if they are adjacent in $G$, and also $v\in E(G)$ and $e\in E(G)$ are adjacent if $e$ is incident with $v$ in $G$.
+For a positive integer $k$, the {\bf $k$-th power} $G^k$ of a graph $G$ is a graph with the same vertex set and two vertices are adjacent if their distance in $G$ is at most $k$.
+For the special case $k=2$, the graph $G^2$ is called the {\bf square} of $G$.
+We denote by $S(G)$ the {\bf subdivision graph} of $G$ which can be obtained from it by inserting a new vertex on each edge.
 These graphs are bipartite and have girth at least $6$ when $G$ is a simple graph.
 It is easy to check that total graphs are square of subdivision graphs that means $T(G)=S(G)^2$.
-For a positive integer $n$, we denote by $Z_n$ the cyclic group of order $k$ with elements $1,\ldots, n$.
-For two positive integer $n$ and $k$ with $ k<n/2$, the {\it generalized Petersen graph $P(n,k)$} refers to a graph with vertices $v_i$ and $u_i$ and edges $v_iv_{i+1}$, $v_iu_i$, and $u_iu_{i+k}$ where $i\in Z_n$. where $i\in Z_n$.
+We denote by $K_n$ and $\overline{K_{n}}$ the complete graph of order $n$ and its complement.
+Likewise, we denote by $K_{n_1*r_1, n_2*r_2}$ the {\bf complete multipartite graph} having $r_i$ parts of size $n_i$.
+When $r_2=0$, we only write $K_{n_1*r_1}$.
+The {\bf join of two graphs} $G$ and $H$ is denoted by $G\vee H$ which is the graph obtained from them by joining every vertex of $G$ to every vertex of $H$.
+For a positive integer $n$, we denote by $\mathbb{Z}_n$ the cyclic group of order $n$ with elements $1,\ldots, n$.
+For two positive integer $n$ and $k$ with $ k<n/2$, the {\bf generalized Petersen graph $P(n,k)$} refers to a graph with vertices $v_i$ and $u_i$ and edges $v_iv_{i+1}$, $v_iu_i$, and $u_iu_{i+k}$ where $i\in \mathbb{Z}_n$.
 Note that $P(5,2)$ is the Petersen graph.